 That fall I continued to return to Saint Peter’s Bay and the Jones Site after it had been filled in and the archaeologists had gone away.
-A sort of madness seized me – the collector’s madness! – and I tried to find more prehistoric material, no matter how insignificant.
+I tried to find more prehistoric material, no matter how insignificant.
 On the beach there were a few small thin flakes of a black stone that had been discarded in the making of stone points and there were also flakes of white quartz pebbles, that I later discovered could be found everywhere in the form of what are called thumb scrapers.

 I began to wonder if there were more prehistoric sites in Saint Peter’s Bay and where they could be found.
-Because I have always been passionate about aerial photographs and what they can tell us I studied the aerial configuration of the bay in the area of Greenwich.
+Because I have always been interested in what aerial photographs can tell us, I studied the aerial configuration of the bay in the area of Greenwich.
 I used the first ever vertical aerial survey of the Island done in 1935.

 There was a lot of information to be gleaned from this photo.
 The point of land on which the Jones site was located had resisted erosion throughout the centuries, probably because the substrate resisted erosion, but probably also because of the direction of the tidal currents in the bay.
 In that way the artefacts associated with the various prehistoric communities that inhabited that area over the millennia were preserved.
 Because of the constant movement of the sandbars and sandhills the innumerable artefacts in that location associated with millennia of succeeding cultures were liberated from their original matrix and swirled about for thousands of years.
 That is what archaeologists find on the surface of that point of land.
 Its all mixed up.